-- · Comply with national and institutional regulations regarding the care and use of laboratory animals. - Recognize common lab animal species and safely restrain them for laboratory procedures. - Administer drugs and medications using appropriate sites and routes (IV, IM, SQ and Oral Dosing). - Humanely collect blood samples from mice and rats. - Describe the signs and treatments for common diseases of lab animals - Explain anesthetic and recovery procedures.
+- Safely and humanely restrain common exotic and lab animals for procedures. - Administer drugs and medications using appropriate sites and routes (IV, IM, SQ and Oral Dosing) to exotic and lab animal - Humanely collect blood samples from exotics and lab animal - Identify and describe the anatomy of the major body systems for exotic mammalian and avian species using skeletons and - · Explain anesthetic and recovery procedures in exotics and lab animal species.